ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.nogit`              - if true, no installation from GitHub directly is possible
 * `common.nondeletable`       - [true/false] this adapter cannot be deleted or updated.
 It will be updated together with the controller.
 * `common.npmLibs`            - deprecated.
 Use package.json `dependencies`.
-* `common.onlyWWW`            - [true/false] say to controller, that adapter has only html files and no main.js, like rickshaw
+* `common.onlyWWW`            - [true/false] say to controller, that adapter has only HTML files and no main.js, like rickshaw
-* `common.osDependencies.darwin` - array of OSX packages, that required for this adapter
+* `common.osDependencies.darwin` - array of OSX packages that required for this adapter
 * `common.osDependencies.linux` - array of debian/centos packages, that required for this adapter (of course only OS with apt, apt-get, yum as package managers)
 * `common.osDependencies.win32` - not used, because win32 has no package manager
 * `common.os`                 - string or array of the supported operation systems, e.g. `["linux", "darwin"]`